poems and readings for

-Most of the pieces listed here were written for carol services and are used at events each year in the UK and elsewhere.
+Most pieces listed here were written for carol services and are used at events each year in the UK and elsewhere.
+They may all be copied and used free of charge for any charitable or not-for-profit event or publication (see here for more information on permissions).

-What kind of Messiah? is a tongue in cheek reflection on how we would like the promised Saviour to behave.
-Skin starts at Christmas and follows Christ's life 'from the inside'.
+What kind of Messiah? is a tongue-in-cheek reflection on what we really want to be saved from.
+Skin starts at Christmas and imagines Christ's life from the senses of his human body.
+In The magi at the empty manger we take on the roles both of the bringers and the users of the three gifts.
 The last poem in the Magi sequence, The epiphany, can also be used effectively on its own as a longer reading.

 Finally there are four sequences which were created as narrative frameworks for a whole service or concert when mixed with other elements: